Lake Santeetlah • Lake Fontana • Joyce Kilmer Memorial Forest • Slick Rock Wilderness

 If you are looking for Scenic Driving Tours, you'll find several including just about anywhere you drive in Graham County.
 There is beauty at almost every turn.

-If the Dragon wets your appetite for road adventure then your going to want to take a journey through Graham County’s Unicoi (Unaka) Mountains.
+If the Dragon whets your appetite, for road adventure, then you're going to want to take a journey through Graham County's Unicoi (Unaka) Mountains.
 Here you will traverse the sky country of the southwestern Blue Ridge Mountain Province on the Cherohala Skyway.
-Once a Native American trading route before it became a wagon train road for early settlers, this fifty-two mile state of the art road scrapes the sky at its peak of 5,390 feet.
+This was once a Native American trading route before it became a wagon train road for early settlers.
+52-mile, state of the art road scrapes the sky at its peak of 5,390 feet.

 Hiking trails, picnic areas, creeks and waterfalls are accessible from the road and the vistas are well worth the journey.
 The Cherohala Skyway opened to the public in 1996 at a cost of $100 million, taking 30 years to build.
 The views are stupendous rivaling the Blue Ridge Parkway.
 Other than just for the sake of beauty the road was constructed to connect the mountain towns of Robbinsville, Graham County North Carolina with Tellico Plains, Monroe County Tennessee.

-The late 1800’s and early 1900’s were a time when the demand for lumber had profiteers hungry for the harvest of trees, this old growth forest in the remote mountains of the Blue Ridge wet their appetites.
-A great deal of these mountains where stripped of their valuable trees, only a few holdouts of old growth forests that were difficult to access, still remain in the Blue Ridge Mountains.
-Within this memorials 3,800 acre preserve are trees considered to be 400 years old, standing as high as 150 feet tall with circumferences of 20 feet.
-The poet’s name has served the Veterans of Foreign Wars as a fitting tribute to this memorial preserve.
+The late 1800's and early 1900's, were a time when the demand for lumber had profiteers hungry for the harvest of trees, this old growth forest in the remote mountains of the Blue Ridge was a target.
+A great deal of these mountains were stripped of their valuable trees, only a few holdouts of old growth forests that were difficult to access, still remain in the Blue Ridge Mountains.
+Within this memorial 3,800-acre preserve are trees considered to be 400 years old, standing as high as 150 feet tall with circumferences of 20 feet.
+The poet's name has served the Veterans of Foreign Wars as a fitting tribute to this memorial preserve.
 Joyce Kilmer, poet and author was killed in action during World War I.

 The Upper Nantahala River Gorge above the powerhouse is ideal for fly-fishing.
 A paved road follows the narrow gorge alongside the river where great views of whitewater cascading over several waterfalls along with other falls showering down the gorge's steep walls.
-Between the last two sets of big falls on the right side of the route is an unpaved forestry leading to a camping area, if you enjoy waterfalls continue on the forestry road there’s more falls to come all can be sighted from your vehicle.
-Rafting is not safe along this course of the Upper Nantahala River, leaving the beauty and serenity to sightseers and fishing sports-persons alike.
+Between the last two sets of big falls on the right side of the route is an unpaved forestry road leading to a camping area, if you enjoy waterfalls, continue onto the forestry road there are more falls to come, and all can be sighted from your vehicle.
+Rafting is not safe along this course of the Upper Nantahala River, leaving the beauty and serenity to sightseers and fishing sportspersons alike.